brady691213/ApiGen/src/CodeBuilder/README.md

 ## Tasks - Later

+- TASKT: Make template location a realtive path but shareable between this and integration tests.
 - TASKT: Interesting issue with order of statements in a method.
 - TASKT: Fathom how to get MS ILogger from Serilog.
 - TASKT: Replace exceptions with Result pattern.